alipay/PainlessInferenceAcceleration/README.md

 <p align="center">
    A toolkit for accelerating LLM inference without painness.
-Currently it only contains LOOKAHEAD, a framework which accelerates LLM without loss of accuracy.
-It does not need an assist model (e.g., speculative) or retraining (e.g., parallel decoding) and could obtain remarkable acceleration.
+Currently it only contains `lookahead`, a framework which accelerates LLM inference without loss of accuracy, other works will release soon.
 </p>

 ## News or Update